NatNight99/english-for-designers/06_thesis/abstract.md

-# "The Beginnings of 3D Animation for Children in Czech Republic"
+# "The Beginnings of 3D Animation for Children in the Czech Republic"

 [All in one - presentation as a video essay](https://drive.google.com/drive/u/1/folders/10hXFxCHI_0m6-XdEWjlufq0alxy9LIKo)